Text copyright © Katie Mohar. All rights reserved.

 - Encourage kids to collect colorful fall leaves in your yard.
 Help them differentiate between common deciduous trees like maples, oaks, and cottonwoods.
 Then, preserve the leaves by pressing them.
 Simply place the leaves between pieces of paper and cover with a weighted object for several days (see image below).
 As a kid, I enjoyed mailing colorful fall leaves to elderly relatives living in warmer climates.

-Note: When hiking in a state or national park, let kids know that they may not remove anything from the park.
+Note: When hiking in a state or national park (I’ve written in detail about Yellowstone and Mount Rushmore), let kids know that they may not remove anything from the park.
 Help kids find ways to bring memories home without getting on the wrong side of a park ranger.
 For example, kids ages five to 13 may enjoy participating in the Junior Ranger program sponsored by the National Park Service.

 Long-Term Benefits of a Nature Walk